Transgender Healthcare Services In The UK Are Broken - URGENT Improvements Are Needed

 Gender diverse patients, waiting up to four years for a first appointment, are suffering unnecessarily.
 Clarity is urgently needed on interim healthcare options.

-The Women and Equalities Committee inquiry into the provision of LGBT healthcare has now closed (05.10.18) and our thoughts have never been more focused on the future provision of healthcare to gender diverse patients in the UK.
+Since The Women and Equalities Committee inquiry into the provision of LGBT healthcare closed in October 2018 our thoughts have been focused on the future provision of healthcare to gender diverse patients in the UK.

 Now is the time for transgender voices to be heard and for their health to be given the same level of importance as every other person in Britain.